Tax-Smart Strategies: Is Now a Good Time to Give Financial Gifts?

 ABOUT THE AUTHOR

-Matt is an Associate Partner, Wealth Advisor in our Itasca, IL, office.
+Matt is a Partner, Wealth Advisor in our Itasca office.
 He also serves on the Investments team.
 Previously, Matt worked at legacy firm BDF, where he sat on the firm’s Financial Planning Committee and led many of the firm’s tax-related initiatives.
 He has a passion for building strong relationships with his clients and helping them make sound decisions.
 Matt holds the Certified Exit Planning Advisor® designation, which helps him advise business owners on how to exit their business and prepare for retirement.